davidrwanda/davidrwanda/README.md

 ### Hi there 👋

-## **davidrwanda** is a ✨ Proactive, Innovation orientated professional passionate in software engineering ✨
+## **davidrwanda** is a ✨ Proactive, Innovation orientated professional.
+Passionate in software engineering ✨